Rifana20/AirDrawing-OpenCV-CNN-MediaPipe/README.md

 ## 🚀 Features

 - Real-time air drawing using webcam and index finger tracking
-- Pinch detection to simulate drawing on a virtual canvas
 - Custom CNN trained on augmented grayscale images (64x64)
 - Live sketch classification and prediction feedback
 - Built using TensorFlow, OpenCV, and MediaPipe